Nador: Demographics

 It has recently become a fast-growing city, despite experiencing a population drop with the departure of the Spanish, when the population decreased from 23,000 in the early 1950s to less than 5,000 in 1960.
 Nador's population grew by 566% between 1960 and 1971, from 4,806 people in 1960 and 32,000 in 1971.
 Its population has since grown with over 500% once again, to a total estimated population of 200,000 in 2015.
 Only eight years previously, in 2007, the city had a population of 120,000.
-98 percent of the city-population is made up by Riffian-Berbers.
-The Amazigh culture is dominant and Nador is the largest Tarifit-speaking (one of the Tamazight languages) city in the world.
+Nador is predominantly Tarifit-speaking.
 The population density in the city of Nador is many times that of the larger Nador Province.

 Geography

 Nador is the 19th largest city in Morocco and is the capital of Nador Province in the Oriental Region of northern Morocco.
 It is located on the Sebkha Bou Areq lagoon on the Mediterranean coastline.
 The city sprawls along the coast.
 It is approximately 75 km west of the Algerian border, 10 km south of the Spanish enclave of Melilla, and 380 km east of the Moroccan capital of Rabat.
 The city center of Nador is largely a grid of streets around the north-south axis of Avenue Hassan II, with the main bus- and taxi stations at its southern end.
 Avenue Mohammed V runs from the city's waterfront to the city's governmental facilities and town hall on its east end.
 Mohammed V Boulevard has open plazas and Spanish Iberian-style architecture, particularly seen in the Roman Catholic churches.
 The administrative city center, main post office, and the Grand Mosque are all located on the Youssef Ben Tachfine Boulevard.